 • Best for: Single-layer ranch and bungalow tear-offs

-Our 10-yard can fits a tight driveway for small shingle jobs, keeping weight within tonnage for a single haul.
+Our 10-yard can fits a tight driveway for small tear-offs while keeping shingle weight under the single haul limit.

 Matte-black 20-yard roofing roll-off dumpster with steel ribbed sides and swinging rear door, sitting directly on the concrete driveway of a two-story Baldwin Park home, asphalt shingle debris being loaded over the low wall, clean documentary lighting.